In a previous post I suggested 10 reasons why you might have and use business cards for your crafting shop or business.

 This is very handy, and essential if you do custom products.
 Ideally get an email specifically for your business, using your .com if you can.
 It looks more professional, and is easier to remember an address like firstname.lastname@example.org, email@example.com or firstname.lastname@example.org rather than a generic free address like gmail or yahoo ones.

 Although you may prefer to only sell online, there are people who may prefer an alternative way of contacting you.
+For some niches offering phone calls may be a big selling point.

 * People who are not comfortable buying online (depending on your target market, this may be quite a large number)